 What is a jumbo loan and when do you need one?

-• Because jumbo mortgages go above these limits, they create higher risk for lenders.
-That means lenders may scrutinize potential borrowers more closely when they apply for jumbo mortgages.
+Because jumbo mortgages are larger and generally can't be purchased by GSEs, they create higher risk for lenders.
+Lenders may scrutinize potential borrowers more closely during the application process.

-Jumbo loans tend to have different requirements than conforming loans since they create a higher risk for lenders.
-Borrowers may need to meet higher standards to be approved for a jumbo loan.
+Jumbo loans tend to have different requirements than conforming loans because they create a higher risk for lenders.
+As a result, borrowers may need to meet higher standards to be approved for a jumbo loan.

-• Credit and debt-to-income ratio (DTI) – Since jumbo loans carry more risk for lenders, they may look for borrowers with good-standing credit scores and with low DTI.
-Lenders may have different thresholds for these requirements, so be aware of your credit profile and what your lender’s requirements may be.
+- Credit and debt-to-income ratio (DTI) – Lenders may look for borrowers with good-standing credit scores and with low DTI.
+The thresholds for these requirements vary, so be aware of your credit profile and what your lender’s requirements may be.

-VA loans may be an option for qualifying service members.
-Learn more about VA loans for more information.
+Loans from the U.S. Department of Veterans Affairs (VA) may be an option for qualifying service members.
+Learn more about VA loans.

 In general, jumbo loans may make sense for your situation if:

-• You’re buying a home in a high-cost area.
+- You’re buying a high-value home or a home in a high-cost area.

 Wells Fargo customers can access jumbo mortgages with as little as 10.01% down — and no mortgage insurance is required.
 Learn more about our jumbo loan options and talk with a home mortgage consultant for details.